openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/5_generics.rst

 (see :ref:`Type Parameters`).

-A *generic* must be instantiated in order to be used. *Generic instantiation* is the action that converts a *generic* into a real program entity (non-generic class, interface, union, array, method, function, or lambda), or into another *generic instantiation*.
+A *generic* must be instantiated in order to be used. *Generic instantiation* is the action that transforms a *generic* into a real program entity ( non-generic class, interface, union, array, method, function, or lambda), or into another *generic instantiation*.
 Instantiation (see :ref:`Generic Instantiations`) can be performed either explicitly or implicitly.

 |LANG| has special types that look similar to generics syntax-wise, and allow
 creating new types during compilation (see :ref:`Utility Types`).